mstudiva/Mcav-microsats/microsat_migrate_README.txt

 # adding modules to your .bashrc so they load each time you login
 cd
 nano .bashrc
-# add the following lines under "User specific aliases and functions"
+# add the following line under "User specific aliases and functions"
 module load openmpi/2.0.2
-module load migrate-n/3.6.11
 # save using ctrl + x, keep name .bashrc
 source .bashrc

-# you should not need to install migrate-n on your own account, but the instructions are
-# provided just in case
 mkdir bin
 cd bin
 # install migrate 3.6.11